bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

 BERTopic is a topic modeling technique that leverages transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions: https://maartengr.github.io/BERTopic/index.html

+Codeflow.
+Ever opened a new codebase and felt completely lost? **CodeFlow** turns any GitHub repository into an interactive architecture map in seconds: https://github.com/braedonsaunders/codeflow

 ----